PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:27:40
+Last updated: 2024-04-02 16:28:44
-Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer
+Random Quote: Anticipate the difficult by managing the easy. - Laozi